fpoirotte/fpoirotte.github.io/src/blog/PHPFarm Episode 1 - Getting started.rst

     bin/
     php-7.0.0RC3/

-The :dir:`bin` folder contains symbolic links to the various executables that were built as part of the PHP build process.
+The :file:`bin` folder contains symbolic links to the various executables that were built as part of the PHP build process.

 To test our new installation, just call the php interpreter with a very basic